Robert Crehan (b.1991) is a composer originally from Luton, Bedfordshire.

 His recent work explores abrupt cuts and interruptions, combined with sharply contrasting materials to create abstracted, and broken narratives; evocative of techniques used visual art and media.

-Robert has had his music performed, recorded, and workshopped by many ensembles and soloists, including 315 Ensemble, Le Page Ensemble, The Schubert Ensemble, EXAUDI vocal ensemble, Plus-Minus ensemble, Quatour Bozzini, Thallein ensemble, members of the London Symphony Orchestra, Kathryn Williams, Fumiko Miyachi, Thomas Trotter, and conductors such as Richard Baker, Nicholas Cleobury, Mark Knoop, Daniele Rosina, Jack Sheen, and James Weeks.
+His music has been performed, recorded, and workshopped by many ensembles and soloists, including 315 Ensemble, Le Page Ensemble, The Schubert Ensemble, EXAUDI vocal ensemble, Plus-Minus ensemble, Quatour Bozzini, Thallein ensemble, members of the London Symphony Orchestra, Kathryn Williams, Ben Smith, Fumiko Miyachi, Thomas Trotter, and conductors such as Richard Baker, Nicholas Cleobury, Mark Knoop, Daniele Rosina, Jack Sheen, and James Weeks.

-He has been involved in festivals and projects including Coming Up for Air Project, 15 Second Harp Project, London Contemporary Dance School collaborations projects, the Stratford-on-Avon Music Festival, and Frontiers Festival.
+He has been involved in festivals and projects including Coming Up for Air Project, 15 Second Harp Project, London Contemporary Dance School collaborations projects, the Stratford-on-Avon Music Festival, CODA Festival, and Frontiers Festival.

 His work has been performed in venues such as the Wigmore Hall, The Place Theatre, Milton Court Concert Hall, and St. Paul’s Cathedral.

-His music has been broadcasted on BBC Radio 3, and Birmingham Scratch Radio.
+His music has been broadcast on BBC Radio 3, and Birmingham Scratch Radio.